Mongolian Revolution of 1911: "New Administration"

-The Qing dynasty (1636–1912) was founded by the Manchu clan Aisin Gioro in what is today Northeast China (also known as Manchuria).
+The Qing dynasty (1644–1912) was founded by the Manchu clan Aisin Gioro in what is today Northeast China (also known as Manchuria).
 They were certainly not the first non-Han people to rule all of China, but the fate of previous dynasties had always been the same: they invaded; they governed; they assimilated; and eventually they merged, more or less becoming Chinese themselves.
 Attempts were made to keep the Manchu strain ethnically pure, although these efforts proved fruitless.
 The early Qing rulers enacted various laws to isolate Manchuria from China proper (Eighteen Provinces) and Mongolia.
 They did the same for the Mongols: Han Chinese were prohibited from entering Mongolia and Mongols were not allowed to travel outside their own leagues.
 Mongols were forbidden from speaking Chinese languages or intermarrying with the Han Chinese.
 While over time enforcement waned, the laws still remained on the books, receiving at least token observance.

 Western imperialism in China during the latter part of the 19th century changed political priorities in China.
-The Qing defeat by the Japanese in 1895 (First Sino-Japanese War), followed shortly afterwards by the German seizure of Shantung and the "scramble for concessions" that followed dramatically proved the inadequacy of previous Qing efforts to resist the West.
+The Qing defeat by the Japanese in 1895 (First Sino-Japanese War), followed shortly afterwards by the German seizure of Shandong and the "scramble for concessions" that followed dramatically proved the inadequacy of previous Qing efforts to resist the West.
 The Boxer Rebellion, and particularly Japan's victory over Russia in 1905, were widely interpreted in China as the triumph of constitutionalism over autocracy.
 It was then that far-reaching economic, political, and military reforms, known as the "New Administration" or "New Policies" (Xin zheng), were ordered.